 What is the difference between a pointe shoe and a demi-pointe shoe?

 A demi-pointe shoe looks almost identical to a full pointe shoe.
 The toe box is reinforced but there is no hard shank (reinforced insole) inside the shoe.
 This means that it is impossible to dance on pointe in a pair of demi-pointe shoes.
 Dancers who are working towards starting pointe work will use demi-pointe shoes to build up the strength required to dance on pointe.
 Demi-pointe shoes are harder to work in than soft ballet flats and will encourage you to use your feet and strengthen your legs, feet, and core.
 A stronger dancer will be more capable of dancing on pointe and less susceptible to injury.

 How does a pointe shoe “die”?

 Dancers use the team ‘dead’ to mean worn out.
 There are two main types of wear on a pointe shoe.
-Wear on the shank and on the box.
+Wear on the shank and wear on the box.
 As you wear a pointe shoe, the shank (reinforced insole) has to flex repeatedly to allow you to move from flat to pointe.
-This gradually weakens the shank and it will eventually reach a point where it does not provide adequate support.
+This gradually weakens the shank and it will eventually reach the point where it does not provide adequate support.
 The box also wears out through use.
 The platform (the flat part at the toe where you stand) and the box (the hard casing around your toes) need to be hard enough that they support your toes and metatarsals.
 If a shoe isn’t giving you sufficient support you are more susceptible to injury.